nazarewk/10c-blog1/README.md

 feeling of hard earned achievement and confidence that once you got the hang of it it will *just work*.

-DotA taught me enough about the genre (well, there wasn't any genre when i played it the most) to immediately jump into mid-to-high level LoL/HotS games just as Dojo taught me enough about JavaScript internals to easily grasp Angular concepts.
+DotA taught me enough about the genre (well, there wasn't any genre yet when i played it the most) to immediately jump into mid-to-high level LoL/HotS games just as Dojo taught me enough about JavaScript internals to easily grasp Angular concepts.